 The following paragraphs summarize each of these performance measures and targets as well as the anticipated impact of investments in the TIP towards their achievement.
-This is the first TIP reflecting the requirements surrounding Performance-Based Planning and Programming.
 The BRTB will continue to work to improve the methods utilized to analyze the linkage between TIP investments and regional progress towards performance measures and targets.